-Sharon O Flaherty is currently completing her MA in research at Limerick Institute of Technology (LIT) in Ireland.
-Sharon recently graduated with a BA honours degree in Applied Social Science in Social Care Work at LIT.
+Sharon O Flaherty is currently completing her MA in research and is currently in the process of transferring to PhD at Limerick Institute of Technology (LIT) in Ireland.
+She recently graduated with a BA honours degree in Applied Social Science in Social Care Work at LIT.
 She received the Social Care Ireland award for academic excellence across her course.
-Sharon has won two awards for research presentations on her undergraduate thesis titled 'Exploring food insecurity among single parent families in Ireland'.
+She has won two awards for research presentations on her undergraduate thesis titled 'Exploring Food Insecurity among Single Parent Families in Ireland'.
+Sharon has submitted a Journal for publication with the 'Irish Journal of Applied Social Studies' (IJASS) titled 'Exploring Food Insecurity among Single Parent Families in Ireland'.
+She has recently been successful in her application for a bursary worth €2500 with the Irish Association of Social Care Educators (IASCE).
 She is currently working as a Tutor at Limerick Institute of Technology.
-She is from Co Clare, where she currently resides with her husband and two children.